Vertiv’s 5 most noteworthy data centre trends for 2019

 Intelligent infrastructure systems with ML capabilities working in parallel with cloud-based analytics are revolutionising edge computing.
 The result being a more robust and efficient edge of the network with enhanced visibility and self-healing capabilities that requires limited active management.

 2. Big changes to the workforce

-Vertiv says we’re in the midst an interesting time as a large portion of the workforce is aging into retirement while training programs are lagging behind the data centre and edge revolution, creating staffing challenges for data centres around the globe.
+Vertiv says we’re in the midst an interesting time as a large portion of the workforce is aging into retirement while training programs are lagging behind the data center and edge revolution, creating staffing challenges for data centers around the globe.

 Furthermore, businesses will take advantage of intelligent systems and machine learning to simplify operations and increase productivity.

 “In this fast-paced sector very much predicated on the new, it is evident that a shortage of talent with specific skill sets is one of the imminent challenges we face as an industry,” says Vertiv EMEA president Giordano Albertazzi.